 The PolitBuro is a blog that focuses on politics, religion, and societal issues, from a traditionalist Orthodox Christian perspective.
-It was created by Isaac Sweilem, a Philosophy student (currently on hiatus) and American Peasant.
-He currently lives in Central California with his wife Amber.
+It was created by Isaac Sweilem, a History & Philosophy student, and American Peasant.
+He currently lives in Central California.

 Ryan Hunter is an engaging public speaker, published academic writer, and rigorously trained historian with a wide variety of work experience and leadership roles.
 His long-term goals are to pursue a PhD in Russian and/or British and Byzantine History and teach Classical, Late Antiquity, Medieval, or Early Modern European history at the university level.
 You can find his writings at The Crown Chronicles, Pravoslavie.ru (English version), the Institute on Religion & Democracy’s blog, and his personal blog “Orthodox in the District”.